 Zooplankton biomass in the Canadian waters of the Detroit River is typically very low and attenuates with increasing distance downstream.
 It is comprised primarily of dreissenid veliger larvae, the small cladoceran Bosmina, and both calanoid and cyclopoid copepods.
 Aside from some adult copepods, the zooplankton community tends to be comprised of small taxa, and there are very few large cladocerans such as Daphnia throughout the season.
 Rotifers in the river also appear to be relatively unimportant.
 There are usually fewer adult copepods, particularly cyclopoids and egg-bearing females in the lower river.
 The extremely low biomass, and loss of zooplankton with increasing distance downstream in the Detroit River is an expected consequence of riverine conditions, and not necessarily indicative of anthropogenic stresses.
+Similar patterns were observed in the Niagara River AOC, for example.
 Physical stresses in the river such as strong currents and predation by larval, juvenile and planktivorous fishes are likely the factors most responsible for loss of zooplankton.
-As zooplankton play a key role in transferring energy and nutrients from phytoplankton and the microbial community to fishes, this predation effect should not considered to be negative since the biomass is incorporated into the food web.
+As zooplankton play a key role in transferring energy and nutrients from phytoplankton and the microbial community to fishes, this predation effect should not be considered negative since the biomass is incorporated into the food web.
 Overall, there is no compelling evidence to suggest impairment of zooplankton in the Canadian waters of the Detroit River AOC that can be attributed to human activities within the AOC (e.g., cultural eutrophication) and the residence time within the connecting channel is very short (likely < 1 day).
 Larger factors such as conditions in the upstream waters of Lake Huron, the St. Clair River and Lake St. Clair, along with invasive species (e.g., Dreissena producing veligers) are probably more critical in shaping the Detroit River zooplankton community.

 Given the knowledge of changes in plankton communities with distance down river, Lake Huron is not an appropriate reference area for the Detroit River.
-We recommend that meeting the listed criteria "when the composition and relative abundance of phytoplankton and zooplankton of the Detroit River reflect that of Lake Huron, and therefore represent primarily oligotrophic-mesotrophic conditions" is not necessary to reach a finding of unimpaired for BUI 13.
+We recommend that meeting the listed criteria "when the composition and relative abundance of phytoplankton and zooplankton of the Detroit River reflect that of Lake Huron, and therefore represent primarily oligotrophic-mesotrophic conditions" is not necessary to reach a finding of unimpaired for BUI 13 because there is no reason to expect the planktonic communities to resemble those of Lake Huron approximately 100 km downstream.
+Instead, we focused on assessing potential changes occurring within the AOC and determining whether or not they were consistent with a riverine environment.